c4arl0s/RysGitTutorial/README.md

 }
 ```

-- Commit the stylesheet in th usual fashion
+- Commit the stylesheet in the usual fashion

 ```console
 git add style.css